neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 You are targeting a balanced model in terms of wanting to get a 6-12x performance boost in throughput while losing little to no accuracy so your classifications are actionable.

 You can use a Sparsify Training-Aware Experiment to try and reach your goal.
-Since you want to use the SST2 dataset on BERT-base to get the highest performing model with the lowest accuracy hit, a Training-Aware Experiment makes the most sense for you for its highly optmized, performant sparsity profile as well as high accuracy profile.
+Since you want to use the SST2 dataset on BERT-base to get the highest performing model with the lowest accuracy hit, a Training-Aware Experiment makes the most sense for you for its highly optimized, performant sparsity profile as well as high accuracy profile.

-With all of these considerations in mind, you have put together the following Training-Aware Experiment command to run to achieve your goal for this use case.
+With all of these considerations in mind, run the following Training-Aware Experiment command to achieve your use case goal:

 ```bash
 sparsify.run training-aware --use-case text_classification --model bert-base --data sst2 --optim-level 0.5